matthacksteiner/cms.kinderlosfrei/README.md

 ---

 This guide provides a clear and structured setup process for combining a Kirby CMS backend with an Astro frontend.
-Follow the steps carefully to ensure a smooth installation and deployment..
+Follow the steps carefully to ensure a smooth installation and deployment.